Tanzim09/Retail-Order-Analysis/README.md

 ## SQL Integration

-After cleaning the data, we stored it in an SQL database.
+After cleaning the data, it stored it in an SQL database.

 ### **SQL Table Schema:**